This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed

 Benefits of AAC

 Communication is essential for children, regardless of disability.
 For those that have difficulty expressing needs, ideas, and feelings to caregivers and parents, AAC is an invaluable way to bridge the communication gap.
 It can also be life-saving.
 If a child has specific ailments or pains, they must have a way to communicate what hurts to loved ones.

-Another benefit of AAC is an increase in learning, which helps children with disabilities stay on the same level educationally, or at least as close as possible to their peers.
+Another benefit of AAC is increased learning, which helps children with disabilities stay on the same level educationally, or at least as close as possible to their peers.
 If children are incapable of communicating effectively, they won’t be able to ask a question if they don’t understand an assignment or what’s being taught.

 Is Your Child a Good Candidate For AAC?

 Generally, AT professionals and speech/language therapists will look for the following things when assessing a child:

 - The child’s cognitive disabilities